-PSYC 8003 Psychology, Philosophy, and Social Practice 4/0/4
+PSYC 8003 Historical Foundations of Psychology 4/0/4

-This course emphasizes interrelations between philosophy, psychology and social practice.
+Through a historical lens, this course emphasizes interrelations between philosophy, psychology and social practice.
 These three domains have been separated within the discipline of psychology.
 The course looks at traditions that have questioned this demarcation, such as pragmatist, third force, and critical approaches, and examines the implications of a more integrative approach.